jtakayama/makahiki/install/install_readme.txt

 Ubuntu x64:
 % sudo ./install/install.py --dependencies --os ubuntu --arch x86

-The script installs these packages and their dependencies from each operating system's repositories:
+The script installs these packages and their dependencies:
 - git
 - gcc
 - python-setuptools
 - pip
 - Python Imaging Library (packages: python-dev, python-imaging, libjpeg-dev)
+  - python-dev
+  - python-imaging
+  - libjpeg-dev
   - This also creates symbolic links to libz.so and libjpeg.so in /usr/lib/.
 What the symbolic links point to is different for each operating system and architecture: